Tax Office FAQ

 There are differences between individual property and between neighborhoods.
 In one area the sales may indicate substantial increase in value in a given year or three-year period.
 In another neighborhood there may be no change in value or even a decrease in property values.
 Different types of properties within the same neighborhood may also show different value changes.

 You should first attempt to decide for yourself what your property is worth.
 This can be done by looking at area sales, contacting appraisers, and comparing assessments of similar homes.
 Sales and assessment information is available in the assessor’s office.
-The information in the Assessor’s office is available for review during our regular business hours.
+The information in the Tax Office is available for review during our regular business hours.
 The first week in April, the annual assessment registers go out.
 They are in street address order and can be viewed for comparing your values as well.